shivmohan-pal/TestVagrant-Assignment/README.md

 # TestVagrant-Assignment

-if You have node js installed in your system follow these steps:
+if You have node js installed in your system follow these steps:<br/>
    i. open terminal or powershell inside the folder where this file is located (app.js) ii. type in terminal node 'filename' ( in our case  : node app.js) then press enter iii. result will display in ternimal or powershell what ever you are using.